Eschatologue/CM_wiki/docs/spells/3rd-level.md

 You attempt to interrupt a creature in the process of casting a spell.
 If the creature is casting a spell of 3rd level or lower, its spell fails and has no effect.
 If it is casting a spell of 4th level or higher, make an ability check using your spellcasting ability.
 The DC equals 10 + the spell's level.
 On a success, the creature's spell fails and has no effect.

-***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, the interrupted spell has no effect if its level is less than or equal to the level of the spell slot you used.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 4th level or higher, the interrupted spell has no effect if its level is less than or equal to the level of the :rsc-spell-slot: **Spell Slot** you used.

 ### Create Food and Water
 *3rd-level conjuration*